 The cerebrum, which is the top part of the brain that controls motor activities and talking

-The diencephalon or the central part of the brain that controls vision, hormone production, and arm and leg movement
+The diencephalon, which is the central part of the brain that controls vision, hormone production, and arm and leg movement

 The brain stem, which controls eye and facial movement, arm and leg movement, and breathing

 The spinal cord, which controls sensation and arm and leg motor function

 In general, a tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Astrocytoma is more commonly referred to as either high grade or low grade (see Stages and Grades).

 Normal brain tissue